Policies & Guidelines

 A recruiting event is defined as any activity where company specific information is presented/provided/shared including, but not limited to, details about company culture, career opportunities and recruiting practices.
 Examples (not comprehensive) of recruiting events include presentations, informational sessions, meetings, receptions, cocktail parties and dinners.

-Both All recruiting events, regardless of location and sponsor (including events for clubs and sections), must be approved by MBA Career & Professional Development.
+Both All recruiting events, regardless of location and sponsor (including events for clubs and sections), must be approved by HBS Career & Professional Development.

 Both Company events and/or event-related travel must not conflict with a student's class schedule.